-How to do it?
+How to do this?

 There are several ways to create custom fields for a task: directly in the task, through your account settings, or in the task list.
-To create custom fields for a project, you need to go to “Administration” (that is, the same account settings).
+To create custom fields for a project, you need to go to “Administration” (that is, those same account settings).

 We want to note that the ability to create (or add existing ones to other projects) custom fields is available only to the “Account Administrator” with “Settings” rights.

-Why is this useful?
+How is this useful?

 - Instagram,